Allen70/MorninWarmups/Shortcuts.md

 - 'fn + backspace + alt' to delete word forwards
 - 'fn + backspace + cmd' to delete line forwards

+MultiCursor
+- Cmd + D

+Highlight All
+- 'cmd + all'

+Comment Out Code
+- 'cmd + /'

+Copy and Pase
+- 'cmd + c' copy
+- 'cmd + v' paste
+- 'cmd + x' cut
+  note: if you don't highlight text on a line, it will copy or cut the whole line, otherwise it will copy or cut the highlighted text

+Undo, redo
+  'cmd + z' is redo
+  'cmd + shift + z' is Redo
 Move the cursor around Shortcuts:
 - 'alt + ->' move right a whole word
 - 'cmd + ->' move to end of line